Mahindra & Mahindra Financial Services Limited: Corporate affairs

 As of November 2018, Ramesh Iyer is the Vice Chairman and President of Mahindra Financial Service Sector.

 Products and services

 Vehicle financing

 Vehicle financing includes auto and utility vehicles, tractors, cars, commercial vehicles and construction equipment.

-Pre-owned vehicle financing includes loans for used cars, multi-utility vehicles, tractors and commercial vehicle.
+Pre-owned vehicle financing includes loans for used cars, multi-utility vehicles, tractors and commercial vehicles.

 SME financing

 Loans are offered for varied purposes like project finance, equipment finance and working capital finance.

 Housing finance

 MMFSL finances the rural and semi-urban population to build houses.

 Insurance broking

 The company offers insurance to retail customers as well as corporations through its subsidiary Mahindra Insurance Brokers Limited.

 Asset management company (mutual fund)

 Launched in June 2016, the company offers mutual fund products, whose NAV is around ₹1000.
 The MAMC started with an AUM of ₹120 crore.